cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp01.md

 <tr></td>Mirrored Sites</td><td>Mirrored Sites are fully redundant facilities with automated real-time information mirroring.
 Mirrored sites are identical to the primary site in all technical respects.</td></tr>
 </table>

-Alternate facilities have been established for the [[Information System Name]] as noted in Table 2‑4 Alternative Site Types.
+Alternate facilities have been established for the {{project.system_info.system_name}} as noted in Table 2‑4 Alternative Site Types.

 Table 2‑5 Primary and Alternative Site Locations